Stimulated Raman scattering in the degenerate regime: Simulations for degenerate SRS excitation

-To further validate the linear development and nonlinear evolution of non-eigenmode SRS in high dimension with mobile ions, we have performed several two-dimensional (2D) simulations.
+To further validate the linear development and nonlinear evolution of degenerate SRS in high-dimensionality with mobile ions, we have performed several two-dimensional (2D) simulations.
 The plasma occupies a longitudinal region from 25$\lambda$ to 125$\lambda$ and a transverse region from 5$\lambda$ to 25$\lambda$ with homogeneous density $n_e=0.26n_c$.
 The initial electron temperature is $T_e=100$eV.
 Ions are movable with mass $m_i=3672m_e$ and an effective charge $Z=1$.
 A s-polarized (electric field of light is perpendicular to the simulation plane) semi-infinite pump laser with a peak amplitude $a_0=0.05$ at focal plane $x=75\lambda$ is incident from the left boundary of the simulation box.

 According to Eq.
-(4), we know that the incident laser with peak amplitude $a_0=0.05$ is sufficient to develop non-eigenmode SRS at plasma density $n_e=0.26n_c$.
+(4), we know that the incident laser with peak amplitude $a_0=0.05$ is sufficient to develop degenerate SRS at plasma density $n_e=0.26n_c$.
 The simulation results for plasma density $n_e=0.26n_c$ are displayed in Figs. 4(a)-4(d).
-Fourier transform of the electrostatic wave is taken for the time window $[320,480]\tau$.
-We summate the Fourier spectrum along the transverse direction between $y=14.4$ and $y=15.6$, and show the distribution in Fig. 4(a).
-One finds that a non-eigen electrostatic mode is developed at $k_ec=0.86\omega_0$ and $\omega_e=0.492\omega_0$.
+Fourier transform of the electrostatic wave is taken for the time window $[320, 480]\tau$.
+We summate the Fourier spectrum along the transverse direction between $y=14.4\lambda$ and $y=15.6\lambda$, and show the distribution in Fig. 4(a).
+One can find a degenerate electrostatic mode around $k_ec=0.86\omega_0$ and $\omega_e=0.492\omega_0$.
+Note that the growth rate of SBS is about half of the degenerate SRS, therefore, SBS have little effect on the development of degenerate SRS.
 As discussed in Sec.
-2, the group velocities of the electrostatic wave and electromagnetic wave associated with the non-eigenmode SRS are zero.
+2, the group velocities of the electrostatic wave and electromagnetic wave associated with the degenerate SRS are zero.
 As a result, they will be trapped in the plasma.
 This is confirmed in our numerical simulation as shown in Figs. 4(b) and 4(c), the electrostatic wave and the concomitant electromagnetic wave form localized structures.
 The trapped light and electrostatic wave may cause the laser energy deficit in ICF related experiments \cite{zhao2019absolute}.
 The trapped waves expel the ions to form density cavity at later time $t=1950\tau$ as seen from Fig. 4(d).
-These plasma cavities subsequently affect the evolution of the non-eigenmode SRS and SBS \cite{Weber2005,wu195202,riconda2006two}.
+These plasma cavities subsequently affect the evolution of the degenerate SRS and SBS \cite{Weber2005,wu195202,riconda2006two}.
+Note that this density cavity is formed due to the degenerate SRS, which is different from the solitons generated by relativistic intensity lasers \cite{EsirkepovLow,BulanovSolitonlike,SentokuBursts,NaumovaFormation,wudong}.